Recruitment of spies: Love, honeypots, and recruitment

 U.S. intelligence services, for example, are concerned when their own personnel could be subject to sexual blackmail.
 This applied to any homosexual relationship until the mid-1990s, and also applied to heterosexual relationships with most foreign nationals.
 See honeypots in espionage fiction for fictional examples.
 In some cases, especially when the national was a citizen of a friendly nation, the relationship needed to be reported.
 Failure to do so, even with a friendly nation, could result in dismissal.

 One former CIA officer said that while sexual entrapment was not generally a good tool to recruit a foreign official, it was sometimes employed successfully to solve short-term problems.
 Seduction is a classic technique; "swallow" was the KGB tradecraft term for women, and "raven" the term for men, trained to seduce intelligence targets.

 During the Cold War, the KGB (and allied services, including the East German Stasi under Markus Wolf, and the Cuban Intelligence Directorate [formerly known as Dirección General de Inteligencia or DGI]) frequently sought to entrap CIA officers.
 The KGB believed that Americans were sex-obsessed materialists, and that U.S. spies could easily be entrapped by sexual lures.
-The best-known incident, however, was of Clayton Lonetree, a Marine guard supervisor at the Moscow embassy, who was seduced by a "swallow" who was a translator at the Embassy of the United States in Moscow.
+The best-known incident, however, was that of Clayton Lonetree, a Marine guard supervisor at the Embassy of the United States in Moscow, who was seduced by a "swallow" who worked as a translator at the embassy.
 Once the seduction took place, she put him in touch with a KGB handler.
 The espionage continued after his transfer to Vienna, although he eventually turned himself in.

 The Soviets used sex not only for direct recruitment, but as a contingency for a possible future need of kompromat of an American officer.
 The CIA itself made limited use of sexual recruitment against foreign intelligence services.
 "Coercive recruitment generally didn't work.
 We found that offers of money and freedom worked better".
 If the Agency found a Soviet intelligence officer had a girlfriend, they would try to recruit the girlfriend as an access agent.
 Once the CIA personnel had access to the Soviet officer, they might attempt to double him.

 Examples of people trapped by sexual means include: